Introducing Feminist Frictions

 Suzanna Danuta Walters, Editor in Chief

 We are thrilled to have prominent legal theorist Janet Halley start us off with some thoughts on the hotly debated issue of consent, campus sexual assault, and more particularly, the remedies sought through Title IX and affirmative consent (or “yes mean yes”) strategies.
 Halley’s take is sure to provoke debate and strong feelings.
 It does for us here at Signs.
 But we believe that controversial opinions and robust debate are the heart of critical feminist scholarship and thus at the core of Signs’ mission.
-So it is with great pleasure that I welcome you to Currents and invite you to continue the conversation in the months to come.
+So it is with great pleasure that I welcome you to Feminist Frictions and invite you to continue the conversation in the months to come.

 The Move to Affirmative Consent

 This digital archive extends the themes of Halley’s essay to examine debates around affirmative consent policies and feminist theorizing about the concept of consent in the law and in culture.
 It collects links to essays, videos, podcasts, and other resources.
 While far from exhaustive, we hope it will be of use to teachers, students, and anyone interested in issues of consent.
 If you know of any useful resources on the topic of consent that are not currently included, we invite you to email the journal office.